What’s the Difference Between a Chatbot and an Advisor?

 It would just give you the latest number it has in its database.
 This would be an advisor’s response:

-The advisor would not only give the right data, it would add extra information to help you interpret it and allow you to set up an adaptive alert (which we talk more about here).
+The advisor would not only give the right data, it would add extra information to help you interpret it and allow you to set up an adaptive alert.
 It would then work round the clock to detect important changes and, at the right time, notify you.

 What are sales like in Spain?